 The 5 Best Ways to Find Your Band Members

 Everyone’s requirements for finding band members will be different.
-Now, of course, some musical talent will be needed but you’ll also need to ensure you can work together as well.
+Now, of course, some musical talent will be needed, but you’ll also need to ensure you can work together as well.
 We’ve seen plenty of examples of bands whose members might be musically gifted, but they outright hated each other.
 You don’t need to be best friends or even have a lot in common (although that would be a great bonus) but you will need to develop some musical chemistry.
+Check out our master post of how music works as a team building activity to help develop that chemistry.
 Another obvious constraint is proximity.
 It definitely helps if you all live close enough to regularly meet for rehearsals.

 We are family